Home |

 watch Jack Pierce make up the famous monsters at Universal

 Pictures.
-She remembers what it was like being a teenage star in
+She remembered what it was like being a teenage star

-Hollywood, when her studio bosses dictated who she socialized
+in Hollywood, when her studio bosses dictated who she

-with, where she ate lunch -- and how much lunch she could eat.
+socialized with, where she ate lunch -- and how much lunch she

+could eat.
 Mel Tormé proposed marriage to her.
-Groucho Marx offered her
+Groucho Marx

 Heaven by Scott MacGillivray and Jan